bipasnadulal/Anu-Kitchen/README.md

 ## Technologies Used
 - **Design Tools**: Figma

-## Installation Instructions
-To view the project:
-1. Download the project files.
-2. Open the design files in Figma (if applicable).
-3. (Include any other necessary steps for installation or viewing)

 ## Usage
 - Explore the app design through the interactive prototypes available in Figma.
 - Review the different screens designed for user interaction.